 Wow wow wow wow!
 I cannot tell you how much I was impressed with the Harry Potter Studio Tour London!

 When Mark decided that on this trip we would finally visit London the first thing on my mind was The Making of Harry Potter London Studio Tour!
+Our family trip to London was not going to be complete without it.
 I have spent the last few years snuggled in bed watching the movies with Willow and just recently Marley started watching them.
 While I would love to blame the excitement I was feeling on the girls it was totally all me and I was absolutely not let down!

 We had a small hiccup at our first station where we managed to get on the wrong train but after one stop we quickly fixed that!
 (Seriously where is the Hogwarts Express when you need it!!)
 Our journey out there from the was very easy and once we arrived at Watford Junction you could not miss the Harry Potter double-decker bus that was to take us out to The Making of Harry Potter Warner Brothers Studio Tour London.
 Once the girls saw it, it was like Christmas, they instantly started getting overly and loudly excited.
 I may have joined in with this slightly.